 You would need to complete enrolment, mid-term and post programme questionnaires, attend the online training, consent to a DBS check and commit to 20 weeks of mentoring.
-You will receive payment of £13.2 per session.
+You will receive payment of £13.20 per session.

-- Enrol as a mentor
+- Enrol as a mentor in the Pathway programme

 - Contact us at: email@example.com

 Information meeting for prospective mentors